 The heart of every Reserve Officers Training Corps (ROTC) battalion is its Cadets, and five separate academic institutions comprise the Georgetown University Army ROTC program, fondly called the Hoya Battalion:

 Cadets, young men and women who volunteer to serve, become officers through a balanced program of stimulating education, rigorous military training, and responsible socialization.
 These officers become the leaders of the tactical Army and the future leaders of the joint force.

 Unique to this program, a rich history exists between the Hoya Battalion and the Army.
 The first Georgetown student, who eventually served in Congress, was also the first Georgetown College cadet in 1791.
 For more than 220 years, this battalion commissioned more than 4,100 officers, including a former Chief of Staff, Army.
-Over that time, commissioned officers from the Hoya Battalion commanded soldiers at every level in every major campaign and conflict fought by the United States and the Confederate States of America.
+Over that time, commissioned officers from the Hoya Battalion commanded Soldiers at every level in every major campaign and conflict fought by the United States of America.

 Thank you for visiting our website.
 Please feel free to contact us if you have any questions or if you think you possess what it takes to become a Hoya cadet.